jrockway/json-logs/README.md

 This can sometimes make spammy logs a little easier on the eyes.

-You can pass `-r` to see the time difference between when the program started, and the log line.
+You can pass `-r` to see the time difference between when the program started and the log line.
 This is good if you don't want to do any mental math.

 You can adjust the output timezone with the `TZ` environment variable. `TZ=America/Los_Angeles jlog` will print times in Pacific, for example.